 - Time to resolution — Overall time that a customer was on the line, from call-in to resolution.

-The question on everyone’s mind: how can my customer support system gain higher CSAT scores?
+The question on everyone’s mind is: how can my customer support system gain higher CSAT scores?
 Well, we have the answer.
 AnswerIQ’s intuitive AI technology can be easily integrated into most CXMs and is proven to improve CSAT scores by boosting resolution accuracy, precision and consistency.
 See for yourself — sign up for the AnswerIQ demo and experience firsthand how machine learning is changing the way people experience customer support.